nathancarter/manual-nb-grader/to-do-list.md

 Scores

  * Display the (always up-to-date) score for a notebook somewhere visible (which will require designing a place to put this!).
+(Should update in view in response to notebook load/insert/delete events.)
  * Make a hamburger menu item for choosing the initial/default score.
  * Make an action to save the score for a notebook into the notebook (as an initial cell and as part of the filename).